raphael-susewind/india-religion-politics/harid/README.md

-village_14 | Village / main town (if urban) into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 parts_14 | 'Parts' (usually streets) covered by this booth as listed on the cover sheet of the electoral rolls of 2014 pincode_14 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2014
+village_14 | Village / main town (if urban) into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 parts_14 | 'Parts' (usually streets) covered by this booth as listed on the cover sheet of the electoral rolls of 2014 pincode_14 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2014 booth_id_21 | ID code of the polling booth, as assigned by the Election Commission in 2021

 ## Processing